 - From 45 to 50 you can alternate each year between BreastScreen Aotearoa’s free mammogram service and paying for mammograms privately.

 - From 50, if you’re not at high risk of breast cancer, you can continue with 2 yearly mammograms

-How do I enroll in BreastScreen Aotearoa’s free screening programme?
+How do I enrol in BreastScreen Aotearoa’s free screening programme?

 From age 45 – 69 (soon to be "progressively increased" to 74), you can have a free mammogram, once every two years, through BreastScreen Aotearoa.
 The service is available in centres around New Zealand.
 BreastScreen Aotearoa also has a mobile screening unit, which travels to smaller towns throughout the year.